kayemcmc/react-redux-websocket-exchange/README.md

-<h1>React Redux Exchange that calls websockets and api to rin real time data feed</h1>
+<h2>React Redux Exchange that calls websockets and api to render real time data feed</h2>

 To install dependencies you can run: